Scotty Grainger: 2017–18

 On New Year's Eve, after agreeing that their relationship would be business only, Nick Newman saw Scott and Abby kiss.
 Abby told Nick it was nothing, but Nick felt he had to tell Sharon.
 Sharon confronted Scott, who confessed that he had PTSD in the storage locker and that he and Abby had sex.
 Scott showed Sharon the engagement ring he had intended to give her New Year's Eve, but she ground it into the dirt with her heel and asked him to move out.
 Sharon ran into Abby at the club and caused a scene with accusations that turned into a cat fight.
 Abby had to get away and went to work in Paris.
 Scott followed and confessed that he had feelings for her too.
 Unhappy with Hashtag being part of Newman Enterprises, Scott hoped to buy it but Lauren refused to bankroll it.
-He assured Abby that he would be moving to New York or Europe for job to get out of her hair.
+He assured Abby that he would be moving to New York or Europe for a job to get out of her hair.
 Abby had an idea, called and convinced Victor to sell Hashtag to Scott and take payments from its profits.
 Scott thanked her, but she said she owed him for the sex ring story which had saved her career.
 Scott discussed relocating to London or Paris to work on a story about jewel-thief rings who target jet setters, and to go undercover, he needed a well-known jet setter like Abby on his arm.

 In July 2018, Scott published an article about the disappearance of J.T.
 Hellstrom who had been investigating Newman Enterprises for global price-fixing, accusing Victor of getting rid of J.T. and bringing up old suspicions of various enemies who had disappeared.